-Alnico magnet used to make original speaker magnets, which is an alloy of aluminum, iron, nickel, and cobalt.
+Alnico magnet is used to make original speaker magnets, which is an alloy of aluminum, iron, nickel, and cobalt.
 Most alnico loudspeakers were used in some of the earlier permanent magnet drivers.
-The good thing with speakers using Alnico is its tough nature and less prone to cracking than most of the other materials.
+The good thing about speakers using Alnico is its tough nature and less prone to cracking than most of the other materials.

 But they can sometimes lose their magnetism more readily.
-Alnico is expensive than neodymium and ferrite and gives speakers a classic and warm tone.
+Alnico is more expensive than neodymium and ferrite and gives speakers a classic and warm tone.

-Best Used For: The great thing about alnico speakers is that they allow for higher performance and reducing demagnetizing effects.
+Best Used For: The great thing about alnico speakers is that they allow for higher performance and reduce demagnetizing effects.
 In fact, if designed well enough, they can offer a magnetic field that can perform as well as neodymium magnets (but with greater axial length)

 The greatest advantage of these speakers is that they are very easy to magnetize.
 They are also easy to weaken which can allow for precision tuning.
 This then allows for better tuning and optimum acoustic performance.

 In terms of temperature resistance, the speakers allow for great resistance regardless of temperature variations.
 As such, you can achieve consistent performance within a wide temperature range.

 These speakers also have better corrosion resistance than neodymium.

 Since these magnets offer such great properties, why are neodymium magnets so much more popular?
 Well, neodymium magnets are mostly used for regular speaker applications while alnico speakers are mostly used in precision drivers and external applications such as horns.

 Not Great For: Sometimes for maximum performance, alnico speakers must be tapered.

 3. Samarium Cobalt Magnets